 Change Language Mode)

-- Wait until ltex-ls and Java have been found; if necessary, LTEX downloads both for you.
+- Wait until ltex-ls has been found; if necessary, LTEX downloads it for you.
 Alternatively, you can choose offline installation.

 - Grammar/spelling errors will be displayed! (if there are any)